© 2010-2015 Saint Francis German Shepherd Service Dogs Inc.

 US Department of Justice

 ADA Information Line

-Is there any source of financial help for the costs associated with getting and keeping a service animal?
+Is there any source of financial help for the costs associated with obtaining a service dog?

-Network within your community to locate possible funding sources.
+Network within your community to locate as many possible funding sources.

 If you are having trouble securing funds, we can help you with our funding program.

 Call us for details 978-855-6415 Help Save a Life, Donate Today!

 The Department of Justice published revised final regulations implementing the Americans with Disabilities Act (ADA) for title II (State and local government services) and title III (public accommodations and commercial facilities) on September 15, 2010, in the Federal Register.
 These requirements, or rules, clarify and refine issues that have arisen over the past 20 years and contain new, and updated, requirements, including the 2010 Standards for Accessible Design (2010 Standards).

 This publication provides guidance on the term “service animal” and the service animal provisions in the Department’s new regulations.

 Beginning on March 15, 2011, only dogs are recognized as service animals under titles II and III of the ADA.